jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/NCCGroup-Annual-Research-Report-2021.md

-Detection System to collect personal data by monitoring intercepted traffic, seriously compromising an individuals privacy on their own devices by virtue of trusting their employers certificates for all activity on the device.252021 NCC Group Annual Research ReportIn their recent research into e\-Scooters, Guy and
+Detection System to collect personal data by monitoring intercepted traffic, seriously compromising an individuals privacy on their own devices by virtue of trusting their employers certificates for all activity on the device.Defending Good\-Faith Security Research In June 2021, NCC Group also co\-signed the Electronic Frontier Foundations Statement on DMCA Use Against Security Researchers, alongside over a dozen other security firms.
+This statement voiced opposition to the use of Section 1201 of the Digital Millennium Copyright Act against security researchers performing research in good faith, including when using third\-party security testing tools, where we stated, We believe that the security of the internet and our digital world is strengthened by the work of independent security researchers who seek to discover and remediate existing security vulnerabilities before those vulnerabilities can be uncovered and exploited by threat actors, and we urge reconsideration of policy which may inhibit this important work.
+2021 NCC Group Annual Research Report
+2021 NCC Group Annual Research Report
+26
+Consumer IoT Device Security
-Dale looked at the security and safety of 10 popular brands s\-Scooters, and found a number of safety issues in relation to electronic brakes and the ability to remotely tamper with the devices via Bluetooth\- based attacks.
-They also found that a number of them could be modified quite easily to push them beyond legal speed limits.
-At time of writing, this work is undergoing coordinated disclosure with the affected manufacturers, for publication of findings set for early 2022\.For the aforementioned research with independent UK consumer body Which? investigating the safety and security of a range of IoT devices, Dale Pavey and Guy Morley were named the winners of the Best Ethical HackerPentester Award at the 2021 Security Serious Unsung Heroes Awards, covered here in Infosecurity Magazine.Consumer IoT Device SecurityThroughout the year, in an ongoing campaign toimprove the security of consumer\-oriented IoT devices in collaboration with independent UK consumer body Which Guy Morley and Dale Pavey conducted four research projects related to vulnerabilities and risks associated with different classes of IoT devices including a range of smart home devices, connected dash cams, and e\-Scooters:In their research into the security of smart homes, conducted in May 2021 in collaboration with the
+Throughout the year, in an ongoing campaign to improve the security of consumer\-oriented IoT devices in collaboration with independent UK consumer body Which Guy Morley and Dale Pavey conducted four research projects related to vulnerabilities and risks associated with different classes of IoT devices including a range of smart home devices, connected dash cams, and e\-Scooters:
+In their research into the security of smart homes, conducted in May 2021 in collaboration with the
 Global Cyber Alliance (GCA) and reported on by
 Which? in July 2021, How a smart home could be